Siemens-Healthineers/K2s/doc/k2scli/install-uninstall_cmd.md

 <installation folder>\k2s.exe install --wsl
 ```

-## Variant 2: Installing Small K8s Setup in multiple VMs on your machine
+## Variant 2: Installing K2s Setup in multiple VMs on your machine
 To use a dedicated Windows VM as worker node instead of the Windows host, the following command would install effectively two VMs in Hyper-V (Windows worker node and Linux control-plane/worker node).

 ```